Articles Posted in massachusetts

 Gordon Law Group

-The legislative debate continues on the necessity for noncompetition agreements under Massachusetts state law.
+The Legislation debate continues on the necessity for noncompetition agreements under Massachusetts state law.
 On the one hand, noncompetition agreements severely limit workers from changing companies, often requiring individuals to leave the state or work elsewhere altogether.
 On the other hand, employers complain that they must keep their workers from joining competitors in order to…

 Continue reading ›